Rodrous/FingerDetection/Readme.md

 ## FURTHER DEVELOPMENTS

-I've trained a TensorFlow model on **Naruto Handsigns** and added to the `/bin` file, the idea is to add a gesture detection system which will Determine what handsigns you are making.
+I've trained a TensorFlow model on **Naruto Handsigns** and added to the `/bin` folder, the idea is to add a gesture detection system which will Determine what handsigns you are making.

 I've added a seprate bit of code on how the images will be read and how will they be processed before giving out the prediction.